Link Prediction with Untrained Message Passing Layers: Abstract

 \section{Abstract}

-Message passing neural networks (MPNNs) operate on graphs by exchanging information between neigbouring nodes.
-MPNNs have been successfully applied to various node-, edge-, and graph-level tasks in areas like molecular science, computer vision, natural language processing, and combinatorial optimization.
-However, most MPNNs require training on large amounts of labeled data, which can be costly and time-consuming.
-In this work, we explore the use of various untrained message passing layers in graph neural networks, i.e. variants of popular message passing architecture where we remove all trainable parameters that are used to transform node features in the message passing step.
-Focusing on link prediction, we find that untrained message passing layers can lead to competitive and even superior performance compared to fully trained MPNNs, especially in the presence of high-dimensional features.
-We provide a theoretical analysis of untrained message passing by relating the inner products of features implicitly produced by untrained message passing layers to path-based topological node similarity measures.
-As such, untrained message passing architectures can be viewed as a highly efficient and interpretable approach to link prediction.
+In this work, we explore the use of untrained message passing layers in graph neural networks for link prediction.
+The untrained message passing layers we consider are derived from widely used graph neural network architectures by removing trainable parameters and nonlinearities in their respective message passing layers.
+Experimentally, we find that untrained message passing layers can lead to competitive and even superior link prediction performance compared to fully trained message passing layers while being more efficient, especially in the presence of high-dimensional features.
+We also provide a theoretical analysis of untrained message passing layers in the context of link prediction and show that the inner product of features produced by untrained message passing layers relate to common neighbour and path-based topological measures which are widely used for link prediction.
+As such, untrained message passing layers offer a more efficient alternative to trained message passing layers in link prediction tasks, with clearer theoretical links to classical path-based heuristics.